 If, instead, the employing body has a guarantor within the Fund or a successor body exists to take over the employing body's liabilities, the CPF's policy is that the valuation funding basis will be used for the termination assessment unless the guarantor informs the CPF otherwise.

-The guarantor or successor body will then, following any termination payment made, subsume the assets and liabilities of the employing body within the Fund.
+The guarantor or successor body will then, following any termination payment made by the exiting employer, subsume the assets and liabilities (and any surplus or deficit) of the employing body within the Fund.
 (For Admission Bodies, this process is sometimes known as the "novation" of the admission agreement.)
+This is subject to the agreement of all parties involved (i.e. the Fund, the exiting employer and the guarantor) who will need to consider any separate agreements that have been put in place between the exiting employer and the guarantor.

 This may, if agreed by the successor body, constitute a complete amalgamation of assets and liabilities to the successor body, including any funding deficit on closure.
 In these circumstances no termination payment will be required from the outgoing employing body itself, as the deficit would be recovered via the successor body's own deficit recovery plan.